Take an extinct volcano, an Old Town straight from medieval times, and elegant Georgian townhouses.

 Take to the waves

 Learn to sail, go sea-kayaking, canoeing or charter a boat and bob along the Forth from Port Edgar Marina at South Queensferry.
 Round it off with a pint and an Aberdeen Angus beef burger at the picturesque Hawes Inn.
-Beneath the famous Forth Bridge, this is supposedly where Robert Louis Stevenson penned chapters of his famous novel Kidnapped.
+Beneath the famous Forth Bridge, this is supposedly where Robert Louis Stevenson penned chapters of his famous novel, Kidnapped.
+That's a whole day out in Edinburgh planned for you right there!

 Run it off